borntorun/grunt-release-build/README.md

 ## The "releaseit" task

-Deploy a build to a remote branch/repo.
+Increment versions in manifests files (use git tag to discover the actual version)

-Increment versions in manifests files (use git tag to discover the actual version) Run build tasks
+Run build tasks, update manifests, release a patch, minor or major release.

-Add, commit, tag and push to a remote (allows choosing if several remotes are in use)
+Allows git-tag and git-push to remote repository (allows choosing if several remotes are in use).

 * for now branch master is assumed (local and remote)